Abstract photo of coloured foam

 Dr Karl

-He has worked as a physicist, labourer, roadie for bands, car mechanic, filmmaker, biomedical engineer (when he designed and built a machine to pick up electrical signals from the human retina), TV weatherman, and medical doctor at The Children’s Hospital in Sydney.
+He has worked as a physicist, labourer, roadie for bands, car mechanic, filmmaker, biomedical engineer (when he designed and built a machine to pick up electrical signals from the human retina), TV weatherman, science reporter, and medical doctor at The Children’s Hospital in Sydney.

 In 2002, Dr Karl was honoured with the prestigious Ig Nobel prize awarded by Harvard University in the USA for his ground-breaking research into Belly Button Lint and why it is almost always blue.

 In 2012 Karl was delighted to have Asteroid 18412 named after him.
 Asteroid Dr Karl/18412 was discovered by Robert H. McNaught at the Siding Spring Observatory in Coonabarabran, New South Wales, Australia, on June 13, 1993.
+In 2012 he was named as a National Living Treasure by the National Trust of Australia (NSW).

-Karl has written more than 40 books with more on the way.
 His hobbies include travelling through the outback, family fun, fitness, music, dancing a lot, and writing for 4WD magazines.

 Book in a Dr Karl talk